Rosel Park

 Do nothing: Plant a few additional trees while leaving the central grass space open for unprogrammed activities and play.

-Neighbourhood Park: Plant new trees, add benches and an asphalt pathway running from east to west through the park.
-Build a small playground circle that will include accessible play equipment and swings for those ages 2-12 years old.
+Neighbourhood Park: Plant new trees, add benches, a concrete pathway running from east to west through the park and a small seating area.
+Build a small playground circle that will include accessible play equipment and swings for children aged 2-12 years old.
 Maintain open grass space for unprogrammed activities and play.

-The feedback form was available until Monday, December 16, 2024.
+The feedback form is available until Wednesday, July 30, 2025.